 Court Martial and Politics

-Schuyler demanded and received a court martial in 1778, which cleared him of wrongdoing, but he resigned his commission and returned to Congress in 1779.
-Philip Schuyler's legacy was to be the only major general in the Continental Army never to fight a pitched battle.
-He continued to provide advice to his friend, General Washington, as his grasp of strategy and logistics was acknowledged.
-His understanding of Indian matters also helped Washington, who solicited his counsel during the 1779 campaign against the Iroquois.
+Schuyler demanded and received a court-martial in 1778, which cleared him of wrongdoing, but he resigned his commission and returned to Congress in 1779.
+Philip Schuyler's legacy was that he was the only major general in the Continental Army never to fight a pitched battle.
+He continued to offer advice to his friend, General Washington, as his understanding of strategy and logistics was well recognized.
+His knowledge of Indian affairs also benefited Washington, who sought his counsel during the 1779 campaign against the Iroquois.

 General Washington valued Schuyler's counsel